gautambhardwaj-966/netflix-gpt/README.md

 -bug fix:if the user is not logged in Redirect/browse to login page and vice versa -Unsubscribe to the onAuthStateChangedCallback callback

+-Add hardcoded urls to constants
+-Register TMDB API and create an app & get access token

+-Get data from TMDB now playing movies list .
+-custom hook for useNowPlayingMovies
+-Create movieSlice
+-Update store with movies data

+-Planning for mainContainer and secondaryContainer -Fetched data for trailer video
+-Update store with Trailer video data
+-Embedded the youtube video and make it autoplay and mute -Tailwind classes to amke it look awesome

+-

 ## -Implement Sign In user API

 # Features